-The department may purchase promotional items as part of public information and education campaigns for the promotion of scenic highways, traffic and train safety awareness, alternatives to single-occupant vehicle travel, and commercial motor vehicle safety, electric vehicle use and charging stations, autonomous vehicles, and context design for electric vehicles and autonomous vehicles.
+The department may purchase promotional items as part of public information and education campaigns for the promotion of scenic highways, traffic and train safety awareness, alternatives to single-occupant vehicle travel, and commercial motor vehicle safety.
+Promotional items cannot be purchased unless there specific authority for the agency to procure the item.
 Payment for these authorized promotional expenses must cite the authority from FS 334.044 (5).

 The department is also authorized to purchase promotional items to advertise the Rail Program, [Ref: FS 341.302(17) (c)] and the advantages of using the Turnpike systems (which includes SunTrax).
-[Ref: FS 338.161 and FS 338.2216] Payment for these authorized promotional expenses must cite the corresponding statute(s).
+[Ref: FS 338.161 and FS 338.2216]

-Procedures for the purchase of promotional items are detailed in the "Commodities & Contractual Services Procurement Manual" located on the Procurement Office Website.
+Procedures for the purchase of promotional items are detailed in the "Commodities & Contractual Services Procurement Manual" located on the Procurement Office Website